 I pray over our animals and for every part of our land.
 That the land our home lays on is prosperous and protected by the hand of God.

 I pray for whomever steps onto it may immediately feel the presence of God.

 I choose to do this task because this is where the Lord spoke to me to cover and cleanse our home.
 This does not replace any amount of prayer time for me or my family.
 If anything, the time I take once a month gives me more accountability to continuously be in prayer for all things.

 And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the Lord’s people.

 Ephesians 6:18 ESV

-Feeling burden in your home for a season is not a time to be ashamed, instead it is a time to begin warring for the home and for all who dwells within.
+Feeling burden in your home for a season is not a time to be ashamed; instead it is a time to begin warring for the home and for all who dwells within.
 For when we feel like the desolate times are near in our lives through the form of: losing a job, illness in a family member, children expressing rebellion, or any other chaos that feels like it is taking control over the home, you will be confident that your preparation of prayer in the home will take place.

 Even when I walked into my home without my family that day and I felt heaviness swarm around me in majority of the home, the one place that my husband prayed every night before going to sleep was overwhelming with peace and I was able to feel the prayers working through.

 My prayer for you today is that you seek the Lord and ask Him where to clean your home.
 What needs prayer?
 Who needs prayer?
 Allow Him to lead you through your home room to room.
-You be blessed by the presence of God and with the revelation of His power in every room of your home.
+Be blessed by the presence of God and with the revelation of His power in every room of your home.